Microcar: History

-Microcars originated in the years following World War II, when motorcycles transport was commonly used.
+Microcars originated in the years following World War II, when motorcycles were commonly used.
 To provide better weather protection, three-wheeled microcars began increasing in popularity in the United Kingdom, where they could be driven using only a motorcycle licence.
 One of the first microcars was the 1949 Bond Minicar.

 Microcars also became popular in Europe.
 A demand for cheap personal motorised transport emerged, and their greater fuel efficiency meant that microcars became even more significant when fuel prices rose, partly due to the 1956 Suez Crisis.

 The microcar boom lasted until the late 1950s, when larger cars regained popularity.
 The 1959 introduction of the Mini, which provided greater size and performance at an affordable price, contributed to the decline in popularity of microcars.
 Production of microcars had largely ceased by the end of the 1960s, due to competition from the Mini, Citroën 2CV, Fiat 500 and Renault 4.

 Bubble cars

 Several microcars of the 1950s and 1960s were nicknamed bubble cars.
 This was due to the aircraft-style bubble canopies of vehicles such as the Messerschmitt KR175, Messerschmitt KR200 and the FMR Tg500.
 Other microcars, such as the Isetta, also had a bubble-like appearance.

 German manufacturers of bubble cars included former military aircraft manufacturers Messerschmitt and Heinkel.
-BMW manufactured the Italian Iso Rivolta Isetta under licence, using an engine from one of their own motorcycles.
+BMW manufactured the Italian Iso Rivolta Isetta under licence, using an engine based on one from one of their own motorcycles.

 The United Kingdom had licence-built right-hand-drive versions of the Heinkel Kabine and the Isetta.
 The British version of the Isetta was built with only one rear wheel, instead of the narrow-tracked pair of wheels in the normal Isetta design, in order to take advantage of the three-wheel vehicle laws in the United Kingdom.
 There were also indigenous British three-wheeled microcars, including the Peel Trident.

 Examples include the Citroën Prototype C, FMR Tg500, Fuldamobil, Heinkel Kabine, Isetta, Messerschmitt KR175, Messerschmitt KR200, Peel P50, Peel Trident, SMZ S-1L, Trojan 200, and Kleinschnittger F125.

-Europe 1990-present
+Worldwide 1990–present

-Recent microcars include the 2001 Aixam 5xx series, Renault Twizy, Citroen Ami and XEV Yoyo.
+Recent microcars include the 2001 Aixam 5xx series, Renault Twizy, Citroën Ami, and XEV Yoyo.